BetaNYC/Tenants-Maps/README.md

 * [Documentation](http://www.chartjs.org/docs/latest/)

 ### NYC Geoclient API
-We use the City's Geoclient API for a few tasks.
+When users enter a text address into the location search field, the system queries the Geoclient API for the lat/lon of that location.
 * [Source](https://developer.cityofnewyork.us/api/geoclient-api)
 * [Documentation](https://api.cityofnewyork.us/geoclient/v1/doc)